MicrosoftDocs/Viva/Viva/goals/box-integration.md

 9. Select **Save** to save the integration.

-## Create a named range in Excel and Google Sheets
+## How to create a named range in Excel and Google Sheets

 You can create named ranges in Excel(.xlsx) or Google Sheets to keep better track of values in your Box spreadsheets.
 Instead of using a column and row number to describe a range of cells, you could give the cell a unique range name that can be referred to at any point in time.